 So Dad & Alan announcing we were going to Spurs in 1974 instead was a shock, causing my head to fill with a one word mantra.
 Bollocks.
 Bollocks bollocks bollocks bollocks bollocks bollocks.
 Double & indeed triple bollocks.
 With hindsight it is not difficult to see that Chelsea do not entice the neutral fan by 1974.
 Finishing the enormous East Stand has at least seen the end of the joint sight of cranes & West Brompton Cemetry sucking the atmosphere out of the entire ground.
 Sadly this construction has also crippled the club’s finances & the team is crap.
 However, I am 12 years old & not remotely neutral.
 The bollocks do not cease.
 There will be plenty more bollocks before this day is done.
 I don’t actually say bollocks of course.
 Everyone in Kent is far too nice.
 I merely resort to whingeing all the way to White Hart Lane.
 Nearly all the way.
 Eventually, Alan enters a newsagent & returns with a football magazine.
 ‘Have a read of that & cheer up’ he says.
 I feel mildly ashamed & manage a mumbled thank you.
 At least I have something to distract me when the game starts.

 Middlesbrough are managed by Jack Charlton.
 I am hugely conflicted about Big Jack.
 Resolutely working class, fond of a ciggie (as was his more extravagantly gifted brother Bobby, who played his last game for Man Utd at Chelsea & was presented on the pitch with a silver cigarette holder by the hosts!) he was a World Cup hero & always an endearing commentary box presence, forgetting names & foregoing the usual media niceties with his blunt appraisals of matches & the participants within them.
 He once gave my dad an autograph in the toilets at the Randolph Hotel in Oxford.
 Hopefully he had washed his hands.
-On the other hand he was a devout lifetime member of, & apologist for, the detested Revie era Leeds.
+Metaphorically, they remain eternally filthy to many, due to his being a devout lifetime member of, & apologist for, the detested Revie era Leeds.
 Dirty Leeds.
-He gave the Irish nation the footballing ride of their lives but it was ghastly to watch at times, & the 1-1 draw with England in Italy in 1990 remains comfortably the worst international football match I have ever watched.
+He gave the Irish nation the footballing ride of their lives but it was ghastly to watch at times, & the 1-1 draw with England in Italy in 1990 remains comfortably the worst international football match I have ever seen.